alders/mythtv-stream-hls-dash/README.md

 Progress of the encoding is shown on the status button as a percentage and the time of the video available.
-When there is about 6 seconds of video available the player automatically tries to load the video[^11].
+When there is about 6 seconds of video available the player automatically tries to load the video[^12].

-At the right hand side of the `Shutdown Lock` button dynamically appear additional buttons when files become available on disk.
+At the right hand side of the `Shutdown Lock` button additional buttons dynamically appear when files become available on disk.
 In Figure 4 this is the case for `HLS event,` `HLS VOD`, and `DASH VOD`.
 The video should load automagically within 30 seconds.
 If this does not happen, select either of the buttons to start playing.
 As a last resort one could